Richard Ernest Bolton

 Source Lancaster Guardian date 31, August, 1918 page 3, no photo Code ?
 263,

 Richard enlisted early in the war (or even before), sadly there are no surviving records.
 All we know is that he joined the 8th.
 Liverpool Irish Battalion of the Kings Liverpool Regiment.
-Quite why he ended up in strongly Irish Battalion is not clear.
+Quite why he ended up in a strongly Irish Battalion is not clear.
 We do know that he worked as an attendant in the County Asylum, Moor Hospital in Lancaster prior to enlisting.
 His Regimental Number was 3833.

 Sadly his Service Records did not survive the Blitz of 1940 when as much as 50% of World War 1 records were destroyed in the bombing.
 So very little is known of his time in the Liverpool Irish.
 What is known comes from the Regimental History: